library(tidyverse)1 Introduction

 [5] "Braun-Blanquet Scale (New) Code"

 You can rename strange names one by one.
-First use the new name and put the old one on the right like here.
+First, use the new name and place the old one on the right, as shown in the example below.

 Releve Taxon `Vegetation layer` `Cover %` Braun-Blanquet Scale…¹